 Nigeria News Today.
-Your online Nigerian Newspaper : Ondo Assembly sacks Speaker, deputy
+Your online Nigerian Newspaper : Ondo assembly sacks speaker, deputy

-it was gathered that the 26 members House of Assembly had been embroiled in internal crisis since March last year when Mrs Akindele and Olotu were first impeached.
+Their removal was carried out by 15 members of the PDP and five members of the All Progressives Congress (APC).

+Malachi Coker, a lawmaker representing Ilaje 1, was subsequently elected as acting speaker while Ayodele Arowele was elected his deputy.

-Both Akindele and Olotu were impeached by 18 out of the 26 members in March last year for alleged highhandedness but their removal was reversed following the intervention of Governor Olusegun Mimiko.
+Akindele and Olotu were first impeached by 18 out of the 26 members for alleged highhandedness in 2016.

-Meanwhile, the Ondo State House of Assembly has elected Coker Malachi representing Ilaje 1 state constituency as the new Speaker, and Ayo Arowele representing Owo constituency as Deputy Speaker.
+They were saved by the intervention of Olusegun Mimiko, outgoing governor of the state.

+Their sack comes less than a month to the inauguration of Rotimi Akeredolu as the new governor.

 Post a Comment Default Disqus